perxpective/Cybersecurity-Therapy/SPIM/SP/SP Chapter 1 - Introduction to Security Policy.md

 ## Governance, Risk and Compliance
 > A structured way to align IT with business goals while managing risks and meeting all industry and government regulations

+- Compliance should never be the first consideration